 Monstera Adansonii, a.k.a. the “Swiss cheese plant,” is a fun and quirky plant to add to your plant family.
-The Swiss Cheese Plant is famous for the holes in its leaves (technically called "leave fenestration").
+The Swiss Cheese Plant is famous for the holes in its leaves (technically called "leave fenestration") and it's heart shaped leaves.
 In its natural habitat, this vining plant loves to grow along with rainforest trees and gets bigger the higher it climbs.
-Monstera Adansonii are pretty accessible and can be purchased at nursery and plant stores all throughout the U.S. You'll notice that Swiss Cheese Plants are smaller and more delicate compared to Monstera Deliciosas.
+If you're looking to grow a large plant, you can mimic this with a moss pole.
+Swiss Cheese Plants are pretty accessible and can be purchased at nursery's and plant stores all throughout the U.S. You'll notice that Swiss Cheese Plants are smaller and more delicate compared to Monstera Deliciosas.
+The swiss cheese vine plant ages well, you can tell the plant is healthy when you see aerial roots (which make for great swiss cheese plant propagation.)
+Although the swiss cheese plant is most commonly grown in fresh soil, we love how the plant grows in water, it's one of our favorite indoor plants.

 Native to tropical forests of Central America (S. Mexico, South of Panama)